triggerslifestyleprevention

 Regular Aerobic Exercise

 Exercise is one of the most consistently effective natural interventions for both stress reduction and migraine prevention.
 Aerobic activity releases endorphins, reduces cortisol over time, and improves sleep quality.
-Studies reviewed by the American Migraine Foundation support regular moderate-intensity exercise—three to five sessions per week of 30–45 minutes—as a meaningful preventive strategy.
-Consistency matters more than intensity; overexertion can itself become a trigger.
+Moreover, studies reviewed by the American Migraine Foundation support regular moderate-intensity exercise, three to five sessions per week of 30 to 45 minutes, as a meaningful preventive strategy.
+Consistency matters more than intensity.
+Overexertion can itself become a trigger.

 Mindfulness-Based Stress Reduction (MBSR)

 MBSR is an 8-week structured program involving mindfulness meditation, body-scan practices, and gentle movement.
 Multiple clinical trials have shown it reduces both perceived stress and migraine frequency.
-The mechanism appears to involve downregulation of the HPA axis response and reduced amygdala reactivity to stressors, which lowers the physiological burden on the trigeminal system.
+Additionally, the mechanism appears to involve downregulation of the HPA axis response and reduced amygdala reactivity to stressors.
+This lowers the physiological burden on the trigeminal system.

 Biofeedback Therapy